RedDoorz: History

+Funding and investment

 In September 2015, the company received an undisclosed amount of funding with backing from Jungle Ventures.
 It raised further venture funding from 500 Startups in January 2016, accumulating $1.4 million (USD) in what it described as a pre-series A funding round.
 At that time, the company had a network of 200 properties throughout Indonesia.

 In 2017, RedDoorz moved its headquarters to Singapore.
 In April of that year, it raised $1 million in venture debt from InnoVen Capital.
 In May 2017, it had over 500 properties in Indonesia and six in Singapore in its portfolio.
 In March 2018, RedDoorz raised $11 million in funding in a "pre-series B" round led by Susquehanna International Group, the International Finance Corporation, InnoVen Capital, and Jungle Ventures (among others).
 The funding was designed to facilitate further regional expansion.
 That month, the company also opened its initial fully-leased and managed hotel location in Singapore.
 In June 2018, the company announced that it would expand into the Philippines.
 It also introduced a new property category with RedDoorz Premium, a higher-end version of its existing RedDoorz and RedDoorz Plus categories.
 By the end of the year, it had 70 properties in the Philippines.
 It also expanded into Vietnam.

 In July 2019, RedDoorz closed a $45 million (USD) series-B funding round led by Qiming Venture Partners with additional investment from Jungle Ventures and the MNC Group.
 This was quickly followed by a series-C funding round in August 2019 worth $70 million with investment from Rakuten Capital and the Mirae Asset-Naver Asia Growth Fund.
 The series-C round brought the company's total funding to around $140 million.